ArthurJordao/lgtb-peru-laws-web-scrapping/README.md

 ## ⚠️ Notes

-- The 2006-2011 scraper is experimental and may have limited functionality
 - VPN may be required for some endpoints
 - Rate limiting is implemented to be respectful to Congress servers
 - Some historical data may have inconsistent formatting